harttle/liquidjs/docs/source/tutorials/options.md

 **timezoneOffset** is used to specify a different timezone to output dates, your local timezone will be used if not specified.
 For example, set `timezoneOffset: 0` to output all dates in UTC/GMT 00:00.

 **preserveTimezones** is a boolean effects only literal timestamps.
 When set to `true`, all literal timestamps will remain the same when output.
 This is a parser option, so Date objects passed to LiquidJS as data will not be affected.
+Note that `preserveTimezones` has a higher priority than `timezoneOffset`.

 ## Trimming